-25. Use of Profane, Vulgar or Abusive Language or Gestures - A student shall not use, display, or wear profane, vulgar, abusive or other words or gestures which under the circumstances are offensive to the sensibilities of ordinary people in the school district community or which disrupt normal school activities.

-26. Valuable Personal Property and Equipment - Cell phones, Apple watches, and other technological devices are permitted in the building; however, they must be kept out of sight and silenced during the school day so as not to interfere with the educational process unless specifically instructed by the teacher or a staff member.
-The school is not responsible for lost/stolen phones, electronic devices, or other valuable personal property.

-27. Violation of Law - A student shall not violate any law or ordinance when on school premises, while under school authority (including buses) or at any school-sponsored activity, function, or event.
+- 25. Use of Profane, Vulgar or Abusive Language or Gestures -A student shall not use, display, or wear profane, vulgar, abusive or other words or gestures which under the circumstances are offensive to the sensibilities of ordinary people in the school district community or which disrupt normal school activities. - 26.
+Valuable Personal Property and Equipment -Cellular phones, iPODs, MP3 players, and other technological devices are permitted in the building; however, they must be kept out of sight and silenced during the school day so as not to interfere with the educational process unless specifically instructed by the teacher.
+The school is not responsible for lost/stolen phones, electronic devices, or other valuable personal property. - First offense: Confiscated item will be returned to the owner at the end of the day, provided there are no concerns with the item. - Second offense: Confiscated item will be returned only to parents. - Third and subsequent offenses: Confiscated item will be returned only to parents.
+Student may also be assigned school discipline. - 27.
+Violation of Law -A student shall not violate any law or ordinance when on school premises, while under school authority (including buses) or at any school-sponsored activity, function, or event.
 Conceivable action which may properly be subject to discipline, the superintendent or a building principal shall have the authority to suspend or expel a student for conduct not specifically set forth herein and which substantially and materially disrupts or interferes with the good order, discipline, operation, academic or educational process taking place in the school or which substantially and materially is or poses a threat to the safety of persons or property.